rsvilenov/MaintenanceModeMiddleware/Configuration.md

     options.UseResponse("maintenance mode", ContentType.Text, Encoding.UTF8);
 ```

-If you wish to specify a custom Retry-After interval for the 503 response code, pass the custom value to the last  (and optional) parameter of the method.
+The default "Retry-After" interval is 5300 milliseconds.
+If you wish to specify a custom interval, pass the custom value to the last (and optional) parameter of the method.

 ```csharp
     options.UseResponse("maintenance mode", ContentType.Text, Encoding.UTF8, 10000);